psi-plus/psi-plus-snapshots/iris/src/irisnet/noncore/sctp/README.md

 * MediaSoupErrors.hpp
 * Logger.hpp (partially, just to make it compile)

-Remaining files are writte nfrom scratch.
+Remaining files are written from scratch.

 Changes to aforementioned files:
 * removed not needed includes
 * fixed printf format lines to avoid warnings
 * replaced channel notifier with emit, added QObject stuff correspondingly
+* preserve errno in SctpAssociation::SendSctpMessage (possible rewrite by logs handling)